swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 ### Report results and errors

-The final step of a remote call chain is the ``Distributed/DistributedTargetInvocationResultHandler``.
+The final step of a remote call chain is the ``Distributed/DistributedTargetInvocationResultHandler`` that you use to return results and errors.

 This works similarly to the encoder and decoder, and gives you a type-safe way to obtain the result with its correct `Success` type, as declared by the distributed method.